HackerEarth/engineering.hackerearth.com/_posts/2015-10-31-hackerearth-question-library-data-analysis-and-health.md

 The three factors that we consider while generating health can be obtained through `ProblemUsageData` model as follows:

-First comes `accuracy`, which as simple ass this:
+First comes `accuracy`, which as simple as this:

 {% highlight python %}